Hjalte-CMI/Reconstructions/Technical Batch Reconstruction.rst

    % Inputs:

-   % User       - The name of the user which corresponds to the reconstructions being done
+   % User       - The scientist name as written in the folder name on the LABDATA drive, eg. 'Simon'.
    % Study      - The Name of the study wishing to be reconstructed
    % Scan       - A .txt file listing the files needed to be reconstructed
    % TMx        - Binary choice.
-0 = No TMx wanted, 1 = TMX  or if no TMx is supplied a standard Transformation matrix will be used (sTMx)
+0 = No TMx wanted, 1 = TMX  or if no TMx is supplied ...
+                   a standard Transformation matrix will be used (sTMx)
    % atnOut     - Binary choice for attenuation map

 The function itself has no output but will save the generated .txt file in a folder on the N-drive: